Psychtoolbox-3/psychtoolbox-3.github.com/docs/ImagingStereoMoviePlayer.md

 A 'stereoMode' of 4 or 5 will use an alternative HDR display method only available on
 Linux/X11 for dual-display HDR playback.
 This is currently not supported on other
 operating systems, where you only have single-display stereo for HDR playback.

+'topBottom' If this optional flag is set to 1, then top-bottom encoding in the
+movie is assumed and handled accordignly, otherwise left-right encoding is assumed.

 The left image is centered on the screen, the right images position can